renovate-bot/ss-o.github.io/content/posts/2022/08/zui_for_zi.md

 -zui-standard-global-anchors-callback <id> <initial line> <module index> <instance index>
 ```

 Invoked when a global-anchor is pressed.
-Global anchors are typically at first line of document, controlled by Zstyle `top_anchors`.
+Global anchors are typically at the first line of the document, controlled by Zstyle `top_anchors`.
 First argument `<id>` is the ID of the anchor button, in format `aglobal_m<module-index>_i<instance-index>`.
-Second argument `<initial line>` is set to destination line used when creating the anchor –&nbsp;it might have been changed by dynamic updates to document, i.e. module-regeneration that shifts target lines up or down. `<module index>` and `<instance index>` specify to which module-instance the anchor is jumping to.
+The second argument `<initial line>` is set to destination line used when creating the anchor –&nbsp;it might have been changed by dynamic updates to document, i.e. module-regeneration that shifts target lines up or down. `<module index>` and `<instance index>` specify to which module instance the anchor is jumping to.

 ---